ReactiveX/rxjs/README.md

 ## Versions In This Repository

-- [master](https://github.com/ReactiveX/rxjs/commits/master) - This is all of the current, unreleased work, which is against v7 of RxJS right now
+- [master](https://github.com/ReactiveX/rxjs/commits/master) - This is all of the current work, which is against v7 of RxJS right now
-- [stable](https://github.com/ReactiveX/rxjs/tree/6.x) - This is the branch for the latest version you'd get if you do `npm install rxjs`
+- [6.x](https://github.com/ReactiveX/rxjs/tree/6.x) - This is the branch for version 6.X

 Most PRs should be made to **master**.